 — Abigail Harrison

-Nominations will be accepted through September 25, 2017 for students meeting the following requirements:
+Nominations will be accepted through October 15, 2017 for students and young people meeting the following requirements:

-- Students can be from anywhere in the world.
+- Can be from anywhere in the world.

-- Student must be involved in any project or work within STEAM and/or space.
+- Must be involved in any project or work within STEAM and/or space.
 This includes but is not limited to outreach work, publishing papers, speaking, research, competitions, inventions, innovation – projects that underscore leadership in STEAM and/or space exploration.

-The nomination form can be found online at http://www.themarsgeneration.org/steam-space-awards.
+The nomination form can be found online at https://www.themarsgeneration.org/steam-space-awards.
 The 24 Under 24 Leaders and Innovators in STEAM and Space award recipients will be announced in December 2017.
-All students are encouraged to join the TMG Student Space Ambassador Leadership program at no cost.
-Space Camp scholarships are also available to qualified students.
+All students and young people are encouraged to join the TMG Student Space Ambassador Leadership program at no cost.
+Space Camp scholarships are also available to qualified young individuals.

 Harrison was recognized as one of Ford and Huffington Post’s 20 Under 20 Next Generation of STEAM Pioneers for 2016.
 It was receiving this honor that inspired Harrison to build a space focused awards program through The Mars Generation.
 A tireless advocate for space exploration, Harrison is popularly known as ‘Astronaut Abby’ and delivers keynote addresses at school and community events, hosts web chats, and writes for science, space and mainstream publications as part of The Mars Generation’s Future of Space outreach program.